Atavic/ghacks-user.js/README.md

-# ghacks-user.js
+# atomGit user.js
-user.js -- making Firefox more secure, private and 'quiet'

-purpose of this fork will be to append some of my personal settings to the end of the excellent config provided by ghacksuserjs
+purpose of this fork will be to append some of my personal settings to the end of the excellent config provided by ghacksuserjs (https://github.com/ghacksuserjs/ghacks-user.js)